Soptq/hack-boba-bundlr-arweave/README.md

 ## Updates

-This application is now integrated with both `Login with Unstoppable` and `Domain resolution` feature.
+This application is now integrated with both `Login with Unstoppable` and `Domain resolution` feature~

 Youtube Demo: https://youtu.be/qSuwgBAgkG0